 Why Stress Test a Financial Model?

-This final step is one that is often overlooked, even when stress testing a financial model prevents dissatisfied clients, managers, and executives.
+This final step is one that is often overlooked, even though stress testing a financial model prevents dissatisfied clients, managers, and executives.

 How to stress test in financial modeling?